 - a.
 See that swimmers report to the Clerk of Course. - b.
-Add swimmers' names to relay cards, using yellow cards for events 49 and 50 if they include swim ups. - c.
+Add swimmers' names to relay cards, checking the appropriate column on the white cards for events 49 and 50 if they include swim ups. - c.
 Order of finish is by official time. - d.
 Be available for referee to report DQs, unless your team designates someone else for this. - e.
 Keep records of DQs. - f.
 Talk to swimmers at the end of each race to give feedback. - g.
 Ensure that all cheers and other team behavior reflect good sportsmanship.